vikasini4/modelling-airbnbs-property-listing-dataset-/README.md

 .Call clean_tabular_data on it

 .Save the processed data as clean_tabular_data.csv in the same folder as you found the raw tabular data.

+# Milestone 4:

+Creation of few ML models to predict the price of the listing per night and evaluate them.
+Use sklearn to compute the key measures of performance for your regression model.
+That should include the RMSE, and R^2 for both the training and test sets.

+Create a function called custom_tune_regression_model_hyperparameters which performs a grid search over a reasonable range of hyperparameter values.
+SKLearn has methods like GridSearchCV to do this, BUT instead of using them out the box, use this task to implement a similar thing from scratch to ensure that you have a solid understanding of what's going on under the hood.
+The function should take in as arguments:
+The model class
+The training, validation, and test sets
+A dictionary of hyperparameter names mapping to a list of values to be tried It should return the best model, a dictionary of its best hyperparameter values, and a dictionary of its performance metrics.
+The dictionary of performance metrics should include a key called "validation_RMSE", for the RMSE on the validation set, which is what you should use to select the best model.

+Create a function called tune_regression_model_hyperparameters which uses SKLearn's GridSearchCV to perform a grid search over a reasonable range of hyperparameter values.

+Create a folder called models.
+Within your models folder, create a folder called regression to save your regression models and their metrics in.
+Define a function called save_model which saves the model in a file called model.joblib, its hyperparameters in a file called hyperparameters.json, and its performance metrics in a file called metrics.json once it's trained and tuned.
+The function should take in the name of a folder where these files should be saved as a keyword argument "folder".
+In this case, set that argument equal to models/regression/linear_regression.

+We have to improve the performance of the model by using different models provided by sklearn.
+Use decision trees, random forests, and gradient boosting.
+Make sure you use the regression versions of each of these models, as many have classification counterparts with similar names.
+It's extremely important to apply your tune_regression_model_hyperparameters function to each of these to tune their hyperparameters before evaluating them.
+Because the sklearn API is the same for every model, this should be as easy as passing your model class into your function.
+Save the model, hyperparameters, and metrics in a folder named after the model class.
+For example, save your best decision tree in a folder called models/regression/decision_tree.
+Define all of the code to do this in a function called evaluate_all_models Call this function inside your if __name__ == "__main__" block.

+Define a function called find_best_model which evaluates which model is best, then returns you the loaded model, a dictionary of its hyperparameters, and a dictionary of its performance metrics.
+Call this function inside your if __name__ == "__main__" block, just after your call to evaluate_all_models.